Attempts to overturn the 2020 United States presidential election: January 2021

-On New Year's Day, White House director of personnel John McEntee sent a series of bullet points via text message to Pence's chief of staff to incorrectly assert that Thomas Jefferson "Used His Position as VP to Win" the 1801 election, which McEntee claimed "proves that the VP has, at a minimum, a substantial discretion to address issues with the electoral process."
-Jonathan Karl, the ABC News chief White House correspondent for the duration of the Trump administration, wrote a November 2021 profile of McEntee, characterizing him as particularly powerful because "Trump knew he was the one person willing to do anything Trump wanted."
+On New Year's Day, White House director of personnel John McEntee sent a series of bullet points via text message to Pence's chief of staff to incorrectly assert that Thomas Jefferson "Used His Position as VP to Win" the 1801 election, which McEntee claimed "proves that the VP has, at a minimum, a substantial discretion to address issues with the electoral process".
+Jonathan Karl, the ABC News chief White House correspondent for the duration of the Trump administration, wrote a November 2021 profile of McEntee, characterizing him as particularly powerful because "Trump knew he was the one person willing to do anything Trump wanted".

 Trump reportedly reached out to Steve Bannon for advice on his quest to overturn the election results.
 In early January, Bannon, John Eastman and Rudy Giuliani were operating what they called a "war room" or "command center" at the Willard Hotel near the White House with the goal of overturning the election results.
 Christina Bobb of the pro-Trump One America News was also a participant.
 Further related details of the effort to deny and overturn the election were also reported.

 Justice Department officials pressured Atlanta's top federal prosecutor, B. J. Pak, to say there had been widespread voter fraud in Georgia, warning him that he would be fired if he did not.
 The White House forced Pak to resign on January 4, 2021.

 On January 6, 2021, a joint session of Congress presided over by Vice President Pence and House Speaker Nancy Pelosi took place to count the electoral votes.
 Normally a ceremonial formality, the session was interrupted by a mob that attacked the Capitol.
-As Congress convened to certify the results, Trump held a rally on the Ellipse.
-He then encouraged his supporters to march to the Capitol building, which they attacked.
+Trump had held a simultaneous rally on the Ellipse where he encouraged his supporters to march to the Capitol building.

-Five lawyers who represented Trump resigned in January 2021 after claiming he coerced them to repeat false claims of voter fraud.
+Five lawyers who represented Trump resigned at the end of January 2021 after claiming he coerced them to repeat false claims of voter fraud.